Skip to main content

 • A licensed teacher creates a class.
 The teacher then assigns questions from Algebra 1.
 All students who join that class will have access to the assigned questions.

-• If the same teacher wants their students also to have access to SAT® or ACT® Math, those subjects will need to be added via an assignment or independent practice.
-Once added, the students enrolled in that class will gain access to the additional subjects.
+• If the same teacher wants their students to also access SAT® or ACT® Math questions, the teacher will need to either create an assignment or open the subject for Independent Practice.
+The students enrolled in that class will then gain access to the additional subjects.

-Even though an Albert school license gives schools access to all subjects on Albert, students only get access to questions in a subject once a teacher gives them access within a class.
-This is to prevent cheating.
+An Albert school license gives schools and teachers access to all subjects on Albert.
+However, in order to prevent cheating, students can only access questions in a subject once a teacher gives them access.

 Impact on License Usage

-A school's seat count is calculated based on the unique number of licensed students at the school, regardless of how many subjects each student uses or the number of classes they are enrolled in.
-Students are not double-counted, meaning a student can be enrolled in multiple subjects and still only count as one student toward the license usage.
+• A school's seat count is calculated based on the number of unique students enrolled in classes created by approved teachers at the school, regardless of how many subjects each student uses or the number of classes they are enrolled in.
+A student counts as one seat no matter how many classes they join or how many subjects they use.

 Did this answer your question?